vnagpal25/Operating_Systems/project2/README.md

 # CSCE 311 Project 2 - IPC
 Written by Vansh Nagpal

+The purpose of this project is to learn the use of Unix Domain Sockets as an introduction to IPC.

 makefile: compiles c/c++ source/header files using c++ standard and warning flags

   - make text-server: command in terminal compiles/links and creates an executable for a server